 Many Kleinia species grow in winter.
 The flowers have a similar appearance to those of K. stapeliiformis also shown in this Album.
 Note the delicate curves of the thin stigma lobes exserted well above the floret mouths in this flowerhead.

-This plant deserves a chance with gardeners searching for good winter flowering colour.
+This plant deserves a chance from gardeners seeking good winter flower colour.
 The plant requires little maintenance or pampering apart from protection against the cold.
-Full sunlight and medium to low water supply will do.
-And beginner gardeners may find this a forgiving and rewarding option, also for containers (www.ruthbancroftgarden.org).
+Full sunlight and medium to low moisture access will do.
+Beginner gardeners may find this a forgiving and rewarding option, also for use in containers (www.ruthbancroftgarden.org).